sghall/resonance/docs/src/routes/documentation/NodeGroup/README2.md

 ```
 You can specify just the things you want to override on your timing key.

+The events are the same as those on D3 transitions.
+You can fire a function on transition start, end and interrupt.

 ### Interpolators

 Interpolators are inferred from what you specify in your transition object.